 There are so many things to do in Berlin.
-All within close proximity of a train or tram ride.
-Ian was most impressed by the fact that a beer could easily be had for 90 cents at the corner store.
+All are within close proximity of a train or tram ride.
+Ian found a beer could be bought for 90 cents at the corner store.
+He was most impressed.

 Getting around Berlin

 Trams run through the eastern part of the the city, with an excellent underground train system.
-Despite our lack of German, were were confident of navigating the system by the end of the week.
+Despite our lack of German, were were navigating the system confidently by the end of the week.

-Berlin is also very flat, so it is easy to walk around the city and take in many of the many historic and quirky sites around the city.
+Berlin is also very flat.
+This makes it easy to walk around the city and see many historic and quirky sites around the city.

 East meets West

-Our first stop after arrival was a well needed coffee and our first baked pretzel , before our daughter took us in tow for an energetic walking tour of the city she loves.
+Our first stop was a well needed coffee and our first baked pretzel .
+Our daughter then took us in tow for an energetic walking tour of the city she loves.

-Walking through the precinct along the River Spree, we sere amazed that more than 70 years on, many of the buildings still bore wartime bullet holes and battle scars.
-Empty spaces still exist where buildings were flattened during bombing raids.
+More than 70 years on, many of the buildings still bear wartime bullet holes and battle scars.
+There are still empty spaces where buildings were flattened during bombing raids.

-Major construction work was underway where Berlin City Palace stood for nearly 500 years.
+The site Berlin City Palace stood for nearly 500 years was undergoing major reconstruction.
 Although relatively undamaged during the War, the East German government demolished the building in 1951.
-A new cultural centre is now under construction, with the exterior facade replicating the original palace.
+A new cultural centre was being built, with the exterior facade replicating the original palace.

 The Berliner Dom, Berlin’s largest cathedral was originally built in 1465 as a parish church on the Spree River.
 It underwent ongoing extension and improvement until it was finally completed in 1905 under the rule of the last German Kaiser, Wilhelm II.

-Located on Museum Island, Mitte in what was the GDR, the Berliner Dom suffered significant damage during World War II and was closed until post-reunification restoration works in 1993.
+The Berliner Dom is located on Museum Island, in Mitte.
+It suffered significant damage during World War II and was closed until post-reunification restoration works in 1993.

-For a small entry fee you can enjoy a self guided tour, or take advantage of scheduled guided tours.
-Inside you will be amazed by the awe inspiring architecture, from the magnificent Christian Dauel baptismal font, the Petrus mosaic by Guido Reni and the 7000 pipe organ, the largest in Berlin.
+You can enjoy a self guided tour for a small entry fee, or take advantage of scheduled guided tours.
+Inside you will be amazed by the awe inspiring architecture.
+These include the magnificent Christian Dauel baptismal font, Guido Reni’s Petrus mosaic and the 7000 pipe organ, the largest in Berlin.

-The seat of German Parliament, the foundation stone of the Reichstag building was laid by Kaiser Whilhelm I in 1884, despite concerns that the dome of the building may be higher than the city castle.
+Kaiser Whilhelm I laid the foundation stone for he seat of German Parliament in 1884, despite concerns that the dome of the building may be higher than the city castle.

-Opened in 1894, the building was home to the Imperial Diet until destroyed by a suspicious fire in 1933.
+The Reichstag opened in 1894 and was home to the Imperial Diet until destroyed by a suspicious fire in 1933.

-Post-reunification, the building once again became the seat of German Parliament, with redesign undertaken from 1994-99 under British Architect Norman Foster, to provide a modern parliament building, whilst retaining the integrity of the original historic building.
+Post-reunification, the building once again became the seat of German Parliament.
+British Architect Norman Foster redesigned the new building from 1994-99.
+His aim was to provide a modern parliament building, while retaining the integrity of the original historic building.

-Within walking distance of the iconic Brandenburg Gate, the building provides an accessible glass dome, replicating the original dome, which has become a major Berlin landmark.
+The Reichstag building is within walking distance of the iconic Brandenburg Gate.
+The building has an accessible glass dome on the roof, replicating the original dome, which has become a major Berlin landmark.